At This Moment: Re-release

 At the 2011 TV Land Awards held in New York City, Billy Vera performed "At This Moment" with the Family Ties cast in attendance, including Fox and Pollan.

 Notable cover versions

 The song has been covered by many artists.
-Among the most prominent versions are ones by Tom Jones, Wayne Newton and Michael Bublé, the latter releasing the song in 2009 on his multi-Platinum album, Crazy Love.
+Among the most prominent versions are those by Tom Jones, Wayne Newton and Michael Bublé, the latter releasing the song in 2009 on his multi-Platinum album, Crazy Love.
 Seth MacFarlane has performed the song twice on screen: he sang the song's opening lines in the character of Brian Griffin in the Family Guy episode "Brian the Bachelor", and as the title character in the 2015 film Ted 2.
 Jimmy Fallon and the Roots performed the song in 2018 on The Tonight Show Starring Jimmy Fallon, as part of the show's Cover Room series.